Former Members Biographies

 Louis Ranger, trumpet (1970-1978)

-Currently teaching at the University of Victoria, Lou Ranger has held this position since he left the quintet in 1978.
+Recently retired from teaching at the University of Victoria, BC, Lou Ranger held this position since he left the quintet in 1978.
 While with the ABQ, Lou enjoyed a successful life as a freelancer performing with such orchestras as the New York City Ballet, the New York City Opera, Radio City Music Hall, the Boston Symphony, the Berlin Philharmonic, and the New York Philharmonic where he was co-principal trumpet.
 He was also first trumpet with the Musica Aeterna orchestra.
 He has released a CD entitled The Trumpet Comes of Age: 1940-1980 (with Bruce Vogt).

 Herb Rankin, trombone (1972-1977)